Bologna | A Foto Tour for Foodies

 Group Time and Free Time

 We gather to review images 2 or 3 times during the week.
 This gives you a chance to see what the other guests are seeing and it sparks ideas.
-It also allows Drake to offer suggestions and show Lightroom and Photoshop enhancements for your work.
+It also allows us to offer suggestions and show Lightroom and Photoshop tips to enhance your work.

 Daily Schedule